Bandholm Church

 Bandholm Church is a Church of Denmark parish church located in the harbor village of Bandholm some 8 km north of Maribo on the Danish island of Lolland.
 It was built in 1874 by Henrik Steffens Sibbern to a cruciform plan in the Romanesque Revival style.
 Built of red brick, it consists of a chancel, a nave and a tower with a conical spire.

 History

 Bandholm was originally part of Østofte parish.
 As the population of the village increased, there was a need for a local church.
 Count Knuth of neighbouring Knuthenborg provided land for its construction on the corner of Birketvej and Koholtvej.
 The architect, H.S.
-Sibbern (1826–1901) also designed the various buildings in Knuthenborg Park.
+Sibbern (1826–1901) was charged with the design of the church.
+He had also designed the various buildings in Knuthenborg Park.
 In 1881, Bandholm became a parish in its own right.

 Interior

 There is no altarpiece in the church but three stained-glass windows decorate the east wall, the central one depicting the Last Supper.
 The church has a Busch organ, renovated by Starup & Søn in 1974.